 In the middle of October, the abduction of Williams turned into a homicide.
 Her body was found not far from her home, but she was so decomposed it was impossible to tell how she was killed or if she’d been sexually assaulted.

 Wyche, who had a fear of heights, was found dead underneath a railroad bridge in DeKalb County.
 The autopsy concluded he fell, but the guardrail was as tall as he was.
 His family knew the death was suspicious.
 They thought he could have been running from someone or been thrown off the bridge.

 Anthony Carter, 9 (July 6, 1980)

 Carter was up late, playing after midnight in his neighborhood with his cousin.
 During a game of hide-and-seek, he disappeared for good.
 Anthony’s body was discovered about a mile from his home the next day.
 He had been stabbed to death.

 Despite the fact that 11 children were murdered, Atlanta police had not connected the cases.
 But STOP recruited nearly all the victims’ parents, in addition to community members from the neighborhoods where the children had been abducted.

 They marched on to the mayor’s office and demanded action, and they finally got it.

 In July, just after Carter’s death, Jackson ordered the Police Chief to convene a task force to investigate the string of murders.

-Check back on Feb.
-26 as Part 2 reveals how the Task Force solved the murders, and why some Atlantans still believe Williams, now 63-years-old, is innocent.
+Part 2 reveals how the Task Force solved the murders, and why some Atlantans still believe Williams, now 65-years-old, is innocent.